metalbear-co/mirrord/changelog.d/+fix-panic.fixed.md

-Fixed layer making process zombie by calling panic from hookerror
+Fixed layer making process zombie by calling panic from hookerror, also use `sigkill` instead of `sigterm`